scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 ![Information alert]({{ site.url }}/img/dialogs/information_alert.png)

 `initOwner()` specifies the owner for a dialog.
-Its use is not required, but it is a good style.
-Setting owner for a dialog allows the dialog to use the same icon as the owner and, for modal dialogs, block the parent when dialog is shown.
+Its use is not required, but it is considered good style.
+Setting the owner for a dialog allows the dialog to use the same icon as the owner and, for modal dialogs, block the parent when the dialog is shown.

-Here are some more ScalaFX examples of Alerts based on ones presented in [JavaFX Dialogs] blog post.
+Here are some more ScalaFX examples of Alerts based on ones presented in the [JavaFX Dialogs] blog post.

 ### Warning